jakobwiens7/scrollage-js/readme.md

 Note: This can heavily impact performance, especially on lower end devices!
 You have been warned!

-### `data-timeline-scope`
+### `data-timeline-range`

 By default, ScrollageJS uses the entire page (`documentElement`) as the scroll timeline.
-However, you can define any element as a timeline scope by specifying a CSS selector.
-This ensures animations start when the scope element enters the viewport and end when it leaves.
+However, you can define any element as a timeline range by specifying a CSS selector.
+This ensures animations start when the range element enters the viewport and end when it leaves.

 **Examples:**
-`data-timeline-scope="#my-section"`
+`data-timeline-range="#my-section"`
-`data-timeline-scope="section.timeline-scope"`
+`data-timeline-range=".timeline-range"`

-### `data-animation-range`
+### `data-timeline-offset`

-Adjust the starting and ending positions of the animation by applying an offset to the scroll range.
+Adjust the starting and ending positions of the animation by applying offsets to the scroll-timeline range.
 In vertical mode, this modifies the top and bottom positions.
 In horizontal mode, it affects the left and right positions.
 You can use positive or negative numbers with `%`, `px`, `vh` or `vw` units.

 **Examples:**
-`data-animation-range="30 -30"` or `data-animation-range="30% -30%"`
+`data-timeline-offset="30 -30"` or `data-timeline-offset="30% -30%"`
-`data-animation-range="15vh -15vh"` or `data-animation-range="15vw -15vw"`
+`data-timeline-offset="15vh -15vh"` or `data-timeline-offset="15vw -15vw"`
-`data-animation-range="60px -60px"`
+`data-timeline-offset="60px -60px"`
-`data-animation-range="-10vh 120px"`
+`data-timeline-offset="-10vh 120px"`

 ## JavaScript Initialization